andrearosendahl/noresm-aerocom-converter/README.md

 # noresm-aerocom-converter (NAC)
 Small tool for converting [NorESM](https://www.noresm.org/) output for the use in [AeroTools and PyAerocom](https://github.com/metno/pyaerocom).

-AeroTools is a model evaluation toolkit made by the Norwegian Meteorological Institute, and is primarily used to evaluate airpollution models, like [EMEP](https://www.emep.int/).
-While supporting a handfull of modeldata formats, the main format is *Aerocom3* format.
+AeroTools is a model evaluation toolkit made by the Norwegian Meteorological Institute, and is primarily used to evaluate air pollution models, like [EMEP](https://www.emep.int/).
+While supporting a handful of modeldata formats, the main format is *Aerocom3* format.

-NAC is a small tool -- part of AeroTools -- meant to make it easier to for climate reseachers at Norwegian Meteorological Institute to use AeroTools, by making the conversion between their modeldata files and Aerocom3 data.
+NAC is a small tool -- part of AeroTools -- meant to make it easier to for climate researchers at Norwegian Meteorological Institute to use AeroTools, by making the conversion between their modeldata files and Aerocom3 data.

 ## Installation
 To install, use pip